scan-io-git/scan-io/docs/minikube.md

 ## Scanio-main
 - Make sure that value ```minikube.enabled``` is ```true``` - ```helm/scanio-main/values.yaml```.

-This value is enabling a persistent volume/ persistent volume claim setup.
+This value is enabling a persistent volume/persistent volume claim setup.
 - Make sure that value ```pv.efs.enabled``` is ```true``` - ```helm/scanio-main/values.yaml```.

 ## Scanio-job
 - Make sure that value ```minikube.enabled``` is ```true``` - ```helm/scanio-job/values.yaml```.

-This value is enabling a persistent volume/ persistent volume claim setup.
+This value is enabling a persistent volume/persistent volume claim setup.
 - Make sure that value ```pv.efs.enabled``` is ```true``` - ```helm/scanio-job/values.yaml```.

 # Step by step guide "How to use a local minikube cluster with Scanio"